AnalysisFramework/StructuredAnalysis-OpenAI-GPT/OVERVIEW.md

 ## Scope

-- Covers interactions involving model variants such as GPT-4o and GPT-O1
+- Covers interactions involving model variants such as GPT-4o, GPT-O1,...
 - Focuses on anomaly detection, unexpected behavior and emergent patterns
 - Serves as a foundation for technical review and model refinement